mosets/docs/configuration.md

  ### Google Maps API Key
  Enter your Google Maps API Key.

+ ### Cluster Map's Max Zoom Level
+ Specify the maximum zoom level for cluster maps.
+This is useful when a cluster map is showing only one marker or a few markers that are very close together.
+Having a maximum zoom level will show these marker within a larger map area.
+Enter a value between 1 - 22.
+Default value is 14.
+Leave empty to use the default zoom level.

  ### Google Maps Types
  Select the type of maps you want to make available to your users in your Cluster Maps.